ceph/ceph/doc/radosgw/multisite.rst

 #.
 Delete the ``default`` pools in your Ceph storage cluster if they exist.

    .. important:: The following step assumes a multi-site configuration that uses newly installed systems that aren’t currently storing data.
-DO NOT DELETE the ``default`` zone group if you are already using it to store data.
+DO NOT DELETE the ``default`` zonegroup if you are already using it to store data.

    .. prompt:: bash #